 Prayer is a personal response to God’s presence and is a form of communicating with God.
 It fosters a personal and living relationship with God and nourishes the spiritual growth of all members of the school community.

 Each class takes time out of the day to pray.
 There are many ways of communicating with God.
 Students are encouraged to participate and lead prayers at assemblies, in classrooms during liturgical celebrations and at Mass.
 All students have opportunities to experience prayer situations, which are:

 • FORMAL - to learn words, songs and gestures that will help students to pray.

 • PUBLIC - to share aloud a prayer or prayer intention.

 • PRIVATE - to listen as well as speak to God personally.

 • SILENT - to engage in reflection, meditation or times of silence.

 Classes begin the day with either Christian Meditation or Prayer.
 All members of the school community are invited to participate in Christian Meditation and Prayer at the beginning of the day.
 Prayer commences with The Sign of the Cross and a scripture reading.
 Prayer concludes with St Patrick pray for us and we always remember to pray for one another.

-The staff, Parents and Friends Committee and School Advisory Board commence their meetings with prayer.
+The staff, Parents and Friends Committee and School Advisory Council commence their meetings with prayer.